mgonnacrusht/mgonnacrusht.github.io/services.md

 ---
-title: Product
+title: SaveT
 layout: services
-description: Product and Features
+description: SaveT product and features
+permalink: "/savet/"
 intro_image: "images/illustrations/reading.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# The MgonnacrushT product
+# SaveT – the MgonnacrushT product

-MgonnacrushT is a personal bookmarking and organisation app for all the things you don’t want to forget online: media, places, links, ideas and more.
+SaveT is a personal bookmarking and organisation app built by MgonnacrushT for all the things you don’t want to forget online: media, places, links, ideas and more.

 Instead of splitting your memory across multiple single‑purpose tools, MgonnacrushT gives you: